mikegagnon/zbg-doc/doc/main.md

 **Summary**: PHP-CGI "does not properly handle query strings that lack an = (equals sign) character, which allows remote attackers to cause a denial of service (resource consumption) by placing command-line options in the query string"

-**Characteristics**: Implementation error, malformed input, query-string parsing
+**Characteristics**: implementation error, malformed input, string parsing

 [Link](http://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2012-2336)